 Hiring the best contractor for your project takes time to research and ask the right questions.
 But meeting with contractors can be a significant time commitment for both you and all involved.
 So before you set up an appointment, it’s best for you to ask a few key questions over the phone to help ensure that an in-person meeting will be time well spent.

 Not every contractor will travel across the entire Chicago Metro area.
 Most have restrictions based on travel time.
-Here at Sebring Services we try to keep our service area within a 40 minute driving radius around Naperville.
+Here at Sebring Design Build we try to keep our service area within a 40 minute driving radius around Naperville.
 This covers areas like Oak Brook, Hinsdale, Elmhurst and most of Batavia.

 We have found that keeping projects to a limited geographical area typically means a faster response time, which you should consider a plus.
 Being close to your house means better customer service and you do not have to wait hours for us to arrive after making a call.